-- A. Renewal Application is Approved.
-The Application for renewal is approved by the Sponsor.
-It is the intent of the parties that this Contract shall constitute the School's Charter.
-A copy of the Renewal Application with any amendments approved by the Sponsor on March 1, 2016 are attached hereto as Appendix 1 and constitutes a part of this Charter.
-In the event of any conflict between the Renewal Application and any other provision of this Charter, the Charter provision shall control. - B. Term of Charter - Effective Date.
-This Charter shall become effective on the date it is approved by the both parties. - 2.
-Term.
-The term of this Charter shall be 15 years commencing on July 1, 2016 and ending on June 30, 2031 unless terminated sooner as provided herein.
+B. Term of this Charter

+Effective Date.
+This Charter shall become effective on the date it is approved by the both parties.

+- 2. Term.
+The term of this Charter shall be 8 years commencing on July 1, 2017 and ending on June 30, 2025 unless terminated sooner as provided herein.
 The term shall be automatically extended on a month-to-month basis until the Charter has been renewed, non-renewed, or terminated by the Sponsor.
 If the parties cannot reach agreement on the terms of a new contract, either party may request mediation from the FDOE, pursuant to section 1002.33(6)(h), Florida Statutes.
 If the Commissioner of Education determines that the dispute cannot be settled through mediation, the dispute may be appealed to an administrative law judge appointed by the Division of Administrative Hearings.
-The administrative law judge has final order authority to rule on whether proposed provisions of the charter violate the intended flexibility granted charter schools by statute.

-- 3. School Calendar.
+The administrative law judge has final order authority to rule on whether proposed provisions of the charter violate the intended flexibility granted charter schools by statute. - 3.
+School Calendar.
 The School will follow the Sponsor's school year calendar.
 If the School will not follow the Sponsor's school calendar, the School shall notify the Sponsor in writing by May 1st of each year and provide the Sponsor with the School's calendar for the following school year. - Deadlines to Submit All Items from the Annual Opening of School Checklist.
 The deadline to submit items for the annual Opening of School Checklist is August 1st of each school year.
 Checklist items are delineated in Section 11: Required Reports/Document of this document. - 5.
 Charter Modification.
 This Charter may be modified during its initial term or any renewal term only upon approval of both parties.
 No such modification shall be enforceable unless it is in writing and approved by both the Governing Board and the Sponsor.
-If the modification involves changes to the grade levels, except as provided by law for high-performing charter schools, the School must provide information acceptable to the Sponsor relating to curriculum, budget, facilities, and staff. - 6.
-Charter Renewal.
-This Charter may be renewed as provided for in section 1002.33, or 1002.331, Florida Statutes.
-A Sponsor may not require a charter school to waive the provisions of section 1002.331, Florida Statutes, or require a student enrollment cap that prohibits a high-performing charter school from increasing enrollment in accordance with section 1002.331(2), Florida Statutes, as a condition of approval or renewal of a charter.
+If the modification involves changes to the grade levels, except as provided by law for high-performing charter schools, the School must provide information acceptable to the Sponsor relating to curriculum, budget, facilities, and staff.